-26 11.2.
+11.2.
 Qualification of Suppliers

-Prior to the purchase and receipt of any drug product, distributors and wholesalers must verify 27 compliance of the supplying manufacturer or its authorized distributor with the principles and 28 guidelines of good distribution practices.
-This may include (but may not be limited to) verifying 29 whether the supplying manufacturer have a valid Registration of drug product, Drug 30 Manufacturing License and a current GMP certificate, or in case of its authorized distributors holds 31 32 a valid Drug Sales License.
-The authority of the supplier to supply medicinal products must be 33 established.
+Prior to the purchase and receipt of any drug product, distributors and wholesalers must verify compliance of the supplying manufacturer or its authorized distributor with the principles and guidelines of good distribution practices.
+This may include (but may not be limited to) verifying whether the supplying manufacturer have a valid Registration of drug product, Drug Manufacturing License and a current GMP certificate from DRAP, or in case of its authorized distributors holds a valid Drug Sales License.
+The authority of the supplier to supply medicinal products must be established.
 It is the responsibility of the distributor/wholesaler to establish this and to obtain appropriate documentary evidence.
-In this regard, systems should be in place to ensure that each 34 supplier is legally entitled to supply a particular drug product.
-35
+In this regard, systems should be in place to ensure that each supplier is legally entitled to supply a particular drug product.

-A robust system for approval of new medicinal product suppliers is a key component in the 1 prevention of falsified products entering the supply chain.
-In addition to establishing the authority 2 of the supplier, distributors/wholesalers should reasonably assure themselves that previous stages 3 in the supply chain are sufficiently robust to ensure the legitimacy of the products concerned.
-The 4 links between the quality and purchasing functions within the distribution/wholesale operations 5 6 are particularly important.
-Given the criticality of procedures for approving new suppliers in 7 ensuring the quality and safety of drug products handled by the distribution/wholesale operation, it is expected that the quality function maintain oversight of this process.
-In particular, the RP 8 should be involved in the approval of new suppliers.
-9
+A robust system for approval of new medicinal product suppliers is a key component in the prevention of falsified products entering the supply chain.
+In addition to establishing the authority of the supplier, distributors/wholesalers should reasonably assure themselves that previous stages in the supply chain are sufficiently robust to ensure the legitimacy of the products concerned.
+The links between the quality and purchasing functions within the distribution/wholesale operations are particularly important.
+Given the criticality of procedures for approving new suppliers in ensuring the quality and safety of drug products handled by the distribution/wholesale operation, it is expected that the quality function maintain oversight of this process.
+In particular, the RP should be involved in the approval of new suppliers.

-- 10 Distributors/wholesalers are requested to report to the Drug Regulatory Authority of Pakistan - 11 issues which they consider suspicious or unusual with respect to the sourcing of drug products. - 12 Information of this nature is an important component in the protection of the legitimate supply - 13 chain for medicinal products.
+Distributors/ wholesalers are required to report to the Manufacturing Authorization Holder/ Manufacturer or Importer in case of issues which they consider suspicious or unusual with respect to the sourcing of drug products.
+Information of this nature is an important component in the protection of the legitimate supply chain for drug products.

-14 11.3.
+11.3.
 Qualification of Customer